 The background of GS is based on a rich history within the Czech glass industry and, specifically, the high level of basic and applied research in the glass and ceramic fields within the Czech Republic.

 The company’s main operating philosophy is the connection between basic research in the fields of glass melting and advanced laboratory technologies, together with long term technical experiences of the operation and construction of melting furnaces.
 All of the above mentioned fields were historically well developed, but the close connection of these fields was limited.
 The basic changes between these fields took place in the early eighties of the 20th century, when relatively cheap and flexible computing technologies occurred, making possible the development of the first mathematical simulation models of glass furnaces.

 These new technical conditions enabled the direct integration of scientific knowledge and laboratory techniques into the process of melting glass.

-Another basic use for these solutions occurred in 1984, when new technology was needed to produce glass for colour TVs in Osvetlovaci Sklo, Valasske Mezirici.
+A basic use of these solutions occurred in 1984, when new technology was needed to produce glass for colour TVs in Osvetlovaci Sklo, Valasske Mezirici.
 A working team was created to address the new quality requirements, involving specialist from SVUS Hradec Kralove (State Glass Research Institute), VSCHT Prague (Institute of Chemical Technology), CAS Prague (Czech Academy of Science), and VUSU Teplice (Glass Research Institute).

 This team was able to resolve the problems of glass quality in quite a new way, using laboratory and computer techniques.
 During this work, a concept of continual evaluation of the glass furnace operation was applied.
 Data gathering, including the exact analysis of glass defects, was also evaluated by these advanced mathematical models and used for furnace operation optimization.
 Interestingly, most of the future founders of GS were members of this team.